Jacob Lewis Englehart: Imperial Oil

 In April 1880, Englehart and sixteen leading refiners from London and Petrolia established Imperial Oil in response to Standard Oil's growing dominance in the oil market.
 Englehart was the driving force behind the partnership, hoping to amalgamate the entire Canadian oil industry, much as John D. Rockefeller was in the process of accomplishing in the United States.
 Englehart and the other refiners established Imperial Oil as a Joint Stock Company with a capitalized value of $500,000.
 Combined, the shareholders owned 12 refineries and 85 percent of the refining capacity in Canada.
 Imperial Oil's charter specified that their goal was to "find, produce, refine and distribute petroleum and its production throughout Canada."
 At the time of Imperial Oil's formation, Englehart was the largest shareholder, owning roughly 20 percent of the company, and was named the vice president.
 In a deliberate move to limit production and boost kerosene prices, Imperial closed every refinery in its possession except for the Silver Star in Petrolia and another in London.
 When the London refinery burnt down after being struck by lightning, Englehart concentrated Imperial's refining efforts in Petrolia.

 Despite rising revenues throughout the 1890s, Imperial Oil did not have the capital to compete against Standard Oil, which was directing a chain of subsidiary companies across Canada.
 In 1895, Englehart and the board of directors attempted to sell the majority of shares in Imperial Oil to a British company- the Colonial Development Corporation for $585,000.
 The negotiations went on for three years with no successful outcome, and Imperial Oil's management instead chose to sell the company to Standard Oil.
 Under the deal, Standard Oil acquired 75 percent of Imperial Oil's shares, Imperial Oil would acquire all of Standard Oil's Canadian subsidiary companies, Imperial's capitalization would be increased to $1 million, and Imperial shareholders would receive a dividend of $93,000.
 Shortly after the deal took place, Standard Oil shut down the Silver Star refinery in Petrolia and moved Imperial Oil's refining operations to Sarnia.
 Englehart remained on Imperial Oil's Board of Directors after the buyout until his death in 1921.

 Temiskaming and North Ontario Railway

 In 1905, Ontario Premier James Whitney requested Englehart's aid in constructing the Temiskaming and North Ontario Railway.
-Englehart agreed to help and served as chairman of the commission from 1905-1920, overseeing the completion of the railroad.
+Englehart agreed to help and served as chairman of the commission from 1905 to 1920, overseeing the completion of the railroad.
 Reportedly, residents of Petrolia and employees at the Silver Star refinery were shocked at Englehart's departure, seeing his decision to support a railroad venture a "betrayal" due to their ongoing problems with high tariffs.
 In 1908, the town of Englehart was named after him.

 When a fire in 1911 destroyed camps and towns along the railways, Englehart led efforts to raise relief funds for the affected workers and families.
 At the height of the disaster, Englehart posted a sign at the Englehart's train station that read: "No one need pass here hungry, J.L Englehart."